MontFerret/montferret.github.io/content/blog/ferret-v0.10.0.md

 # What's fixed
 ## Redirects
-It was a long lasting problem that Ferret could not correctly handle redirects that can occur during page navigation that was leading to timeouts or corrupt page state.
+It was a long lasting problem that Ferret could not correctly handle redirects that could occur during a page navigation that was leading to timeouts or corrupt page state.

 Now it has finally been fixed!
 ```WAIT_NAVIGATION``` function has 2nd optional parameter that can be an object with the following fields: